oroinc/documentation/user_guide/user_management_users.rst

 General Information
 """""""""""""""""""
-The section contains basic details of the user, i.e.:
+The section contains basic details of the user, namely:

 - Username
 - Birthday